tree-group-papers/PaperTemplate/README.md

 ### Make an outline
 As instructed by Whitesides, make an outline of your paper.
-The steps to do this are:
+Do this in the LaTeX document `manuscript.tex` (see the document for additional help and instructions).
+To make the outline, follow these steps:

-1. Write down (in any order) all the important ideas that you have concerning your paper.
+1. Get out a blank piece of paper and write down, in any order, all the important ideas that you have concerning your paper.
 These should include questions like "Why am I doing this work?", "What does it mean?", "What hypotheses am I testing?", "What results do I have or expect?", "What have others done?", "What is the prior state-of-the-art?"

-As part of this process, *sketch out (by hand) possible figures*
+As part of this process, *sketch out (by hand) all of the possible figures and schematics* that you have generated or will generate.

 2. Organize your ideas into three main sections:

-  I. Introduction
+    I. Introduction (Why did I do the work?)
     II.
-Results and Discussion
+Results and Discussion (What did I do?)
     III.
-Conclusions.

-3.

-Do this in the LaTeX document `manuscript.tex`.
-More detailed instructions are contained in the `manuscript.tex` document.
+Conclusions (What does it mean?)

+3. Take each of the sections and organize them on a finer scale.
+Pay particular attention to how you organize the data and *figures*.
+Think about the story you are telling and how the paper will make the most logical sense when put together.
+*This may (and often does) include data you do not have or a figure you had not considered making previously*.
+One reason to make an outline early is to anticipate these types of logical holes.

+At this stage, you will want to type up your ideas in `manuscript.tex.` Typically your outline will only be a couple of pages long, will include only a few complete paragraphs and will have only a few key references.
+Put "placeholder figures" or scanned hand-drawings as stand-ins for the acutal figures you will make.
+It takes a long time to make figures; do not spend the time at this point.
+However, it is usually useful to add a caption that describes what the figure will contain.

+4. Once you have an outline, bring it (or email it) to me.
+I will give my opinion, suggest changes and give it back to you.
+We will typically iterate several times before we come to an outline that we agree on.

 ### Fill in your outline
 Once your outline is complete, you are ready to take data and write your paper!